% sha256sum -c CHECKSUM.SHA256-FreeBSD-13.1-RELEASE-amd64 FreeBSD-13.1-RELEASE-amd64-dvd1.iso FreeBSD-13.1-RELEASE-amd64-dvd1.iso: OK

 Proper shutdown of a FreeBSD computer helps protect data and hardware from damage.

 Do not turn off the power before the system has been properly shut down!
 If the user is a member of the

 su at the command line and entering the

 shutdown -p now and the system will shut down cleanly, and, if the hardware supports it, turn itself off.

 Next, a list of the network interfaces found on the computer is shown.
 Select the interface to configure.

 If an Ethernet interface is selected, the installer will skip ahead to the menu shown in Choose IPv4 Networking.
 If a wireless network interface is chosen, the system will instead scan for wireless access points:

 Wireless networks are identified by a Service Set Identifier (SSID), a short, unique name given to each network.
 SSIDs found during the scan are listed, followed by a description of the encryption types available for that network.
 If the desired SSID does not appear in the list, select Rescan to scan again.
 If the desired network still does not appear, check for problems with antenna connections or try moving the computer closer to the access point.
 Rescan after each change is made.

 Next, enter the encryption information for connecting to the selected wireless network.
-WPA2 encryption is strongly recommended as older encryption types, like WEP, offer little security.
+WPA2 encryption is strongly recommended over older encryption types such as WEP, which offer little security.
 If the network uses WPA2, input the password, also known as the Pre-Shared Key (PSK).
 For security reasons, the characters typed into the input box are displayed as asterisks.